armand143/BA-Integration-of-Optimization-Algorithms-for-Time-Management-of-Course-Preparations-in-HEI/README.md

 ### Running the Spring Boot backend

-In a separate terminal, navigate to the Spring Boot project directory: cd SpringAPIService/rest-serviceS/timeOpta

-Run the Spring Boot application: mvn spring-boot:run
+on the separate terminal in the Spring Boot project directory run the Spring Boot application: mvn spring-boot:run